raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 **In** condition operator returns true if the specified attribute matches to a value in a condition values list.

-The following example return all identifiers of CRM contacts, which first name is Bob, Joe, or Michael.
+The following script snippet return all identifiers of CRM contacts, which first name is Bob, Joe, or Michael.

-*Example:*

 ```
 <select from="crmserver" entity="contact" var="contacts">
     <where>